 Power Technical Early College 2/21/2018 (PTEC)

 Note – Applications received after January 31st will be added to the post-lottery waitlist based on date/time of submission and priorities no longer apply.

 Q. If one of my students receives a spot, will my other students on the wait list automatically get a spot too or be moved to the sibling priority category?

 A. Spots are made available on an individual basis, not by family.
 Sibling priority status is only given to new students during the lottery who have a sibling already attending one of the James Irwin Charter Schools.

 Q. If my student does not receive a spot or I choose to decline an offered spot, will James Irwin Charter Schools keep my application for the following year?

 A. Waiting lists are not maintained from year to year; students on the waiting list who are not offered admission or decline a spot and wish to be considered for admission the following year must submit a new application for the following year.

-Q. If my student receives a spot, does that complete the admissions process?
+Q. If my student receives a spot, does that complete the enrollment process?

-A. Along with receiving a spot, the admissions process also includes receipt and approval of all required documentation and paperwork as well as attendance at a mandatory parent information meeting.
+A. Upon accepting an offered spot, the enrollment process is complete and the registration/placement process begins.
+Receipt and approval of all required documentation and paperwork as well as attendance at a mandatory parent information meeting is required.